rguitar96/data-processes-2019/project-proposal/Group 5 Project Proposal.md

 ### death-causes-usa
 * [Link to the Dataset](https://catalog.data.gov/dataset/age-adjusted-death-rates-for-the-top-10-leading-causes-of-death-united-states-2013/resource/0e603f1d-31bf-4809-8f10-a994b305b379)

+The data was published by the Centers for Disease Control and Prevention.
 This dataset presents the age-adjusted death rates for the 10 leading causes of death in the United States.
 The data is based on information from all resident death certificates filed in the 50 states and the District of Columbia using demographic and medical characteristics.
+Age-adjusted death rates (per 100,000 population) are based on the 2000 U.S. standard population.

 The information we will use in this dataset leaves us with 572 observations and 4 columns (*Cause Name*, *State*, *Deaths* and *Age-adjusted Death Rate*).